navigatecommerce/module-core/README.md

-# Navigate Core for Magento 2
+# Navigate Commerce Core module for Magento 2

 ## How to install Navigate_Core